cis198-2016s/slides/02/content.md

 }
 ```

-- `new` is inside the same module, so this is fine.
+- `new` is inside the same module as `Point`, so accessing private fields is
+  allowed.

 ---
 ### Struct `match`ing